-Corporate governance role model

-- Striving to be a role model of corporate governance, compliance and control for international and local companies. - Solid governance and ethical excellence through the promotion of responsible business practices, the upholding of human rights and the cultivation of a culture rooted in trust.
+of corporate governance, compliance and control for anies.

+al excellence through the promotion of responsible lding of human rights and the cultivation of a culture social responsibility and sustainability that is support the UN's SDG goals.
-Socially responsible

-- Deeply ingrained culture of social responsibility and sustainability that is backed by initiatives, which support the UN's SDG goals. - Community development flagship initiatives where stc's broad portfolio of community investments directly supports several UN SDGs and continues to advance progress towards the national visions of all the countries within which stc operates.
+agship initiatives where stc's broad portfolio of ctly supports several UN SDGs and continues to e national visions of all the countries within which stc is committed to proactive, tailored and transparent communication and collaboration with its stakeholders.
+Through a wide range of wellestablished channels, initiatives and activities, stc seeks to continuously improve engagement with both internal and external parties to enhance shared value and achieve common objectives.

-Brand Finance As at 31 December 2023